hphelion/documentation/cli.unix.2.reference.md

 ###Description
 List containers or the contents of the specified containers.
-Optionally, an availability zone can be passed.
+Optionally, pass an availability zone.

 ###Examples
 List the contents of the subdirectory `/sub/` in `tain1` and `tain2`: